 You will arrive at an entry point, inflate your float device or if it is already inflated, wait for the rest of your party to inflate their devices.
 Then you will apply your sunscreen, wade into the water, and board your river tube for a fun float downstream.

-If you talk to more than one person about river tubing, someone will tell you about some potential dangers that come with the experience.
+If you talk to more than one person about river inner tubing, someone will tell you about some potential dangers that come with the experience.
 Here are a few general precautions you should take if you want to enjoy your next float.